The third revolution: no Ethiopian kid should be left behind

 Agricultural and industrial revolutions were instrumental in improving living standards and proving the predictions of Adam Smith wrong.
 Thanks to these two revolutions, the world narrowly avoided catastrophic and massive starvation, war and pestilence due to unprecedented productivity and wealth.

 Digital literacy plays a pivotal role in driving innovation.
-Instant access to information is needed to produce new knowledge and implement it in solving real problems at local, national and global levels.
+Instant access to information is needed to produce new knowledge and implement it in solving real problems at local, national, and global levels.
 Human civilization flourished in response to agricultural and industrial revolutions.
 A similar effect is likely to take place during the digital or tech revolution.
-So, we should embrace the opportunity and make sure that developing countries also become part of the third revolution
+Therefore, we should embrace the opportunity and make sure that developing countries also become part of the third revolution

 There are many challenges that sabotage the success of digital literacy in an Ethiopian setting where intermittent internet access is top of the list.
 Against this backdrop, OHBD is on a mission to tackle the digital divide that holds back Ethiopian students from acquiring the skill sets they need to become a qualified part of the workforce.
-OHBD will continue to collaborate with universities, regional authorities and nonprofit organizations to reach out as many high school kids as possible to expand digital literacy in Ethiopia.
+OHBD will continue to collaborate with universities, regional authorities, and nonprofit organizations to reach out to as many high school kids as possible to expand digital literacy in Ethiopia.